Kansas African American family finds cotton in their bushes, concerned about racism

 CLEARWATER, Kan.
 (KSNW) – Did a toilet paper prank in Clearwater go too far?
 Clifford and Rayna Easiley say that’s exactly what happened overnight Thursday into Friday.

-“I don’t really even believe I’m having this conversation with you, to put it frankly,” says Rayna.
+“I don’t really even believe I’m having this conversation with you, to put it frankly,” said Rayna.

 Rayna and Clifford are African American and say they are one of the few families of color in the Clearwater area.
 They also say they are stunned after they made a discovery Friday morning in the bushes at their home when they began cleaning up toilet paper.